mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 *Let me know f you find anything in this walkthrough that is wrong or doesn't work as it should.
 My email is at the bottom of the page.*

+## Update
+I had a later post that I pushed, and it never showed up.
+I tried several times, and it kept not showing up on my blog page.
+The new post file was in GitHub, but the post didn't appear in the menu of posts on my blog's front page.
+WTH?

+Remember that Jekyll needs to build your files into a static site every time it publishes.
+If there are any errors anywhere (such as markdown errors), the build will fail and the new post won't appear.
+Here's how you find out what you did wrong:
+`jekyll build --trace`
+Type that in your terminal in your blog's top directory, and you will get a log of the build in progress.
+This is where, for instance, it will say that you have an unknown tag, like `{% endhighlight}`. <-- see I forgot the ending '%'.
+One small typo and the whole shebang falls down.
+If you don't want to deal with sh** like this, you could always go to DEV or Medium... but me, **I'd rather be coding.**

 [ssh-setup]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
 [stackoverflow]: https://stackoverflow.com/
 [ruby]: https://www.ruby-lang.org/en/documentation/installation/